-When the breasts develop to a volume of more than a liter or so, they can quickly become a physical burden for the individual.
-The weight of oversized breasts can cause pain in the back, neck and shoulders.
+When the breasts develop to a volume of more than a liter or so, they can quickly become a physical burden.
+The weight of oversized breasts can cause pain in the back, neck, and shoulders.
 This strain can sometimes even lead to headaches.

 Large breasts can also degrade your posture, causing the shoulders to roll forward.
 The poor body alignment of slouching can compress nerves and blood vessels near the thoracic outlet.
 This can lead to pain and numbness in the upper extremities.
 Many patients describe this sensation as an icy, tingling sensation in the hands and forearms and numbness in the shoulders.